Aberdeen Science Centre

-Aberdeen Science Centre is a science museum in Aberdeen, Scotland.
-It displays exhibits and performs fun, educational and interactive shows and workshops which are aimed to be inclusive for all audiences.
-It attracts primary school groups around the year and its exhibits are "hands on" so that everything can be played with and examined.
+Aberdeen Science Centre (formerly Satrosphere) is a science museum in Aberdeen, Scotland.
+It presents interactive science exhibits, shows, and workshops aimed at a broad audience, including school groups.
+The centre places an emphasis on hands-on engagement and informal science education.

 The centre is a registered charity under Scottish law.
-It is funded by the public and donations from local corporate sponsors.
-The attraction also contains a café.
+It is funded through public support and donations from local corporate sponsors, and also includes a café.

-It is located on Constitution Street.
-The building within which the attraction is located was once a depot for Aberdeen's tram network.
-It used to based on Justice Mill Lane.
-The centre was temporarily located at 107 George Street from 2018 to 2020 as it underwent a multimillion-pound renovation at its Constitution Street location.
-It was completed in summer 2020.
+The centre is located on Constitution Street.
+The building housing the attraction was formerly a depot for Aberdeen's tram network and had previously been based on Justice Mill Lane.

+From 2018 to 2020, the centre operated temporarily from 107 George Street while its Constitution Street premises underwent a multimillion-pound renovation, which was completed in summer 2020.